- Colonics: Yea or Nay?

->>Please do not copy and paste your post into the body of the email, send it over as a attachment.
+Please copy and paste your post into the body of the email.

 Pictures should be sent as attachments.
 YouTube and other videos can be as links.

-Please include a bio and be sure to send over all of the links to social sites and websites you would like to include within.
+Please include a 2-3 lines bio and be sure to send over all of the links to social sites and websites you would like to include within.

 Please send a headshot as an attachment.

-If your post has been accepted, please expect a response within 3-5 business days.
+If your post has been accepted, please expect a response within 10 business days.